What you will learn:

 Then there's the aesthetic aspect.
 A well-organized vertical garden transforms the balcony into a welcoming and relaxing green space.

-How to start a vertical garden on your balcony
+How to create a vertical garden on your balcony, step by step

 Creating a vertical garden is easier than it seems.
 Just follow a few basic steps.